 The total cost of account fees

-It might be fun to use a stockbroker that was recently founded and is disrupting the industry – but is its funding secured for the long term?
+It might be fun to use a stockbroker that recently founded and is disrupting the industry.
+But is its funding secured for the long term?
 You may wish to narrow your search to providers that you are confident are profitable and have a sustainable business model.

 User Interface and Charts

-This will matter a lot more to day traders than to buy-and-hold investors.
+This will matter a lot more today traders than to buy-and-hold investors.
 The level of pricing data and charting varies hugely between brokers and is one of the easy ways to differentiate the service.
-It can be difficult to compare stockbrokers by user interface based on limited screenshots, but you can probably view a comprehensive walk through on YouTube for any major brokerage firm to get a better view.
+It can be difficult for comparing stockbrokers by user interface based on limited screenshots.
+But you can probably view a comprehensive walk-through on YouTube for any major brokerage firm to get a better view.

 Trading and other investment options

-I hope that this article has helped to refine the factors that you will consider when looking for a stockbroker.
+I hope that this article has helped to refine the factors that you will consider when comparing stockbrokers.